“Keeps the reader hooked… From the creepy first chapters… to the vise-tightening midsection and on to the take-the money-and-run finale.”

 —The Wall Street Journal

-For a young lawyer on the make, it was an offer he couldn’t refuse: a position at a law firm where the bucks, billable hours, and benefits are over the top.
-It’s a dream job for an up-and-comer–if he can overlook the uneasy feeling he gets at the office.
-Then an FBI investigation plunges the straight and narrow attorney into a nightmare of terror and intrigue, with no choice but to pit his wits, ethics, and legal skills against the firm’s deadly secrets–if he hopes to stay alive . . .
+For a young lawyer on the make, it was an offer Mitch McDeere couldn’t refuse: a position at a law firm where the bucks, billable hours, and benefits are over the top.
+It’s a dream job for an up-and-comer—if he can overlook the uneasy feeling he gets at the office.
+Then an FBI investigation into the firm’s connections to the Mafia plunges the straight and narrow attorney into a nightmare of terror and intrigue.
+With no choice but to pit his wits, ethics, and legal skills against the firm’s deadly secrets—if he hopes to stay alive…

 THE SENIOR PARTNER studied the résumé for the hundredth time and again found nothing he disliked about Mitchell Y. McDeere, at least not on paper.
 He had the brains, the ambition, the good looks.
 And he was hungry; with his background, he had to be.
 He was married, and that was mandatory.
 The firm had never hired an unmarried lawyer, and it frowned heavily on divorce, as well as womanizing and drinking.
 Drug testing was in the contract.
 He had a degree in accounting, passed the CPA exam the first time he took it and wanted to be a tax lawyer, which of course was a requirement with a tax firm.
 He was white, and the firm had never hired a black.
 They managed this by being secretive and clubbish and never soliciting job applications.
 Other firms solicited, and hired blacks.
 This firm recruited, and remained lily white.
 Plus, the firm was in Memphis, of all places, and the top blacks wanted New York or Washington or Chicago.
 McDeere was a male, and there were no women in the firm.
 That mistake had b